kubernetes/enhancements/keps/sig-apps/5547-integrate-workload-with-job/README.md

 #### Workload/PodGroup Management and Discovery

-Discovery follows fields from the scheduling objects back to the Job's scheduling tree.
-Indexers on `Workload.spec.controllerRef` and `PodGroup.spec.podGroupTemplateRef` find candidates cheaply, but that does not imply the Job controller manages that object, as this requires the controller ownerReference described below.
+Discovery follows spec fields from the scheduling objects back to the Job, except for the delegated `PodGroup`, which is found by name.
+It never uses `ownerReferences`, because a higher-level controller may create objects before the Job exists. `ownerReferences` only govern garbage collection and whether the Job controller may mutate or delete an object.

 A `Workload` is considered the Workload for this Job object if:
 - it is in the Job's namespace
-- its `spec.controllerRef` points at this Job.
-For a Job owned by a parent workload controller, it points at that parent instead.
-Matching is on `spec.controllerRef` only, never on the `Workload`'s `metadata.ownerReferences`
-- it contains the `PodGroupTemplate` named by `scheduling.k8s.io/group-template-name` when that annotation is set.
+- its `spec.controllerRef` points at this Job, or at the parent workload controller for a delegated Job.
+This is the only handle a delegated Job has, since [KEP-6089] defines no annotation for the `Workload` name.

-Similarly, a `PodGroup` is considered the `PodGroup` for this Job if:
+A `PodGroup` is considered the `PodGroup` for this Job if:
-- it is in the Job's namespace, and
+- it is in the Job's namespace
-- its `spec.podGroupTemplateRef` names the selected `Workload` and `PodGroupTemplate`.
+- in `manageBoth`, its `spec.podGroupTemplateRef` names the Job-owned `Workload` and template, which no other Job can reference.
+- in `managePodGroupOnly`, its name is `GeneratePodGroupName(workloadName, templateName, job.UID)`.
+  Sibling Jobs selecting the same template (e.g. JobSet `ReplicatedJob` replicas) have identical `spec.podGroupTemplateRef`s, so only the name tells them apart.

+The Job is blocked with `UnsupportedWorkloadStructure` if:
+- a root Job matches more than one `Workload` or `PodGroup`
+- a root Job's `Workload` does not have exactly one template
+- in `manageBoth`, the matching `Workload` is an external one and the Job has no `scheduling.k8s.io/group-template-name` annotation, or
+- a delegated Job's `PodGroup` name is taken by an object referencing a different template

+The Job is blocked and retried with `WorkloadNotFound` or `PodGroupTemplateNotFound` while the external `Workload`, or the template named by `scheduling.k8s.io/group-template-name` in it, does not exist yet.

 When `spec.template.spec.schedulingGroup.podGroupName` is set (`manageNone`), the controller uses that name as-is and performs no discovery.

 #### Controller Workflow

-The Job controller attempts to create Workload and PodGroup only when the Job has no pods associated with it (no active or terminal pods owned by the Job).
-If the Job already has one or more pods, the controller only discovers and uses existing Workload/PodGroup if any and does not create new ones.
-This rule is important for correctness when the controller restarts or is upgraded in the middle of the workflow (i.e., after creating Workload but before creating PodGroup or pods).
-On the next sync, the controller will find the existing objects via informers/listers and continue.
+The Job controller attempts to create the `Workload` and `PodGroup` only when the Job has no pods associated with it (no active or terminal pods owned by the Job).
+If the Job already has one or more pods, the controller only discovers and uses the existing `Workload`/`PodGroup`, if any, and does not create new ones.
+This rule is important for correctness when the controller restarts or is upgraded in the middle of the workflow (i.e., after creating the `Workload` but before creating the `PodGroup` or pods).
+On the next sync, the controller finds the existing objects via the listers and continues.

-Suspended Job follows the same workflow that resumes Job does, gets its `Workload` created.
+A suspended Job follows the same workflow and gets its `Workload` created.
 Its `PodGroup` is created only on resume.

 The controller discovers or creates `Workload` and `PodGroup` as follows:

 1. Determine the management mode:
    - In `manageNone`, the controller stops here and pods keep whatever `schedulingGroup` the pod template carries.
-   - In `managePodGroupOnly` (skip step 3, step 4), that means the `Workload` is external.
-The `scheduling.k8s.io/group-template-name` annotation names its `PodGroupTemplate`, and the `Workload` is never adopted, recompiled, mutated, or deleted.
-If the `Workload` or the named template does not exist yet, the controller will set `SchedulingBlocked=True` and retry and the creation window stays open.
+   - In `managePodGroupOnly` (skip steps 3 and 4), the `Workload` is external and is never adopted, recompiled, mutated, or deleted.
+If it or the named template does not exist yet, the controller sets `SchedulingBlocked=True` and retries, and the creation window stays open.
 2. If the Job already has pods (active or terminal pods owned by this Job), skip creation and only discover existing objects.
-3. Look up existing `Workload`(s) in the Job's namespace whose `spec.controllerRef` points to this Job.
+3. Look up existing `Workload`(s) whose `spec.controllerRef` points to this Job.
    - If none found, compile a `Workload` from the Job's `spec.scheduling` and create it with a controller `ownerReference` and `spec.controllerRef` pointing to this Job.
-  - If more than one, or if the only one is not controller-owned by the Job and the annotation is absent, block (`UnsupportedWorkloadStructure`).
+   - If more than one, or if the only one does not have exactly one `PodGroupTemplate`, block (`UnsupportedWorkloadStructure`).
-  - If exactly one, that is the `Workload` for this Job; no changes to its `ownerReferences`.
+   - If exactly one, that is the `Workload` for this Job.
+Its `ownerReferences` are not changed.
 4. When creating a new `Workload`, the controller derives the scheduling policy from the Job's `spec.scheduling` rather than from the Job's type.
 It maps `spec.scheduling` into the `workloadbuilder` library, which applies the defaulting rules (defaulting to `Basic`, defaulting `Gang.minCount` to `parallelism`) and compiles the `Workload`.
 This happens for every eligible Job, including those that default to `Basic`.
-5. Look up `PodGroup`(s) in the Job's namespace whose `spec.podGroupTemplateRef` is associated with the target `PodGroupTemplate` for this Job, either a single template of the Job-owned `Workload`, or an annotated template of the external `Workload`.
+5. Look up the `PodGroup` for the target `PodGroupTemplate` per the discovery rules above (by `spec.podGroupTemplateRef` in `manageBoth`, by deterministic name in `managePodGroupOnly`).
-  - If none found, create a `PodGroup` linked to that `Workload` and template, with a controller `ownerReference` to the `Job`, or to the Job's parent workload controller for a delegated Job.
+   - If none found, instantiate a `PodGroup` from that `Workload` and template and create it under its deterministic name with a controller `ownerReference` to the `Job` in both modes.
 When the `scheduling.k8s.io/parent-compositepodgroup` annotation is present, link it to that parent `CompositePodGroup` instance.
+An `AlreadyExists` error (informer lag) requeues the Job and the next sync finds the object.
+   - If more than one (`manageBoth`), or if the object at the deterministic name references a different `Workload` or template (`managePodGroupOnly`), block (`UnsupportedWorkloadStructure`).
-  - If exactly one, that is the `PodGroup` for this Job, no changes to its `ownerReferences`.
+   - If exactly one, that is the `PodGroup` for this Job.
+Its `ownerReferences` are not changed.
-  Mutable fields (`gang.minCount`) are reconciled only when the Job is the controller owner.
-Otherwise, the owner/parent controller is responsible for it.
+   `gang.minCount` is reconciled only when the Job is the controller owner, which is the case for every `PodGroup` the Job controller created.
-  - If more than one, block (`UnsupportedWorkloadStructure`).
 6. Execute the existing pod-management logic to create pods, including `schedulingGroup.podGroupName` in the pod spec to associate pods with the `PodGroup`.
 This step is not reached while the Job is blocked.
 If the Job already has active pods without `schedulingGroup` (created while the